Buckingham Fountain

 • price 1 of 4

 In operation for more than a century, the Maxwell Street Market has been selling clothing, antiques and food since at least 1912.
 While it may be tempting to spend money on the vendor’s handmade crafts, resale items and some of the best street food in the city, it’s not necessary to do so in order to enjoy the market.
 There’s free live music every week, including a rotating list of DJs and family-friendly activities.
-The market, which runs from May through the end of October, culminates in a Día de Los Muertos and Halloween celebration.
+The market, which runs through the end of October, culminates in a Día de Los Muertos and Halloween celebration.

 Recommended